Teaching children about credit and finances at an early age can help them to maintain healthy credit scores as they grow older.

 Buying goods and services (grades 9-12)

-Smart shopping: You may incur costs when searching for information on goods and services, such as subscription fees, membership dues or just the costs to browse the internet on your phone.
+- Smart shopping: You may incur costs when searching for information on goods and services, such as subscription fees, membership dues or even the cost to browse the internet on your phone.
 It’s important to weigh the cost versus the potential benefits of the information.

 Saving (grades 9-12)

-Spending versus saving: Funds can either be spent or saved.
-You have to consider your future goals, your immediate needs and other financial factors to determine the right choice for you.
+- Spending versus saving: You can either save or spend funds.
+You have to consider your future goals, immediate needs and other financial factors to determine the right choice for you.

 Using credit (grades 9-12)

-Costs of credit: Borrowing money comes with many fees.
-There are typically charges for opening the account, late fees for missed payments and interest rates and APRs to consider.
+- Costs of credit: Borrowing money comes with many fees.
+There are typically charges for opening the account, late fees for missed payments, as well as interest rates and APRs to consider.
 APRs reflect the total annual cost of borrowing the money.

-Competition: Banks and financial institutions often compete for your business when you need to borrow money.
+- Competition: Banks and financial institutions often compete for your business when you need to borrow money.
 They might offer you different terms and rates as a result.
-They also might require collateral (a piece of property they can use to pay back the loan).
+They also might require collateral (a piece of property they can use to pay back the loan if you default).

-Mortgages: Mortgages are loans used to purchase real estate.
+- Mortgages: Mortgages are loans we use to purchase real estate.
 Most people use them to purchase their home, which they then pay back over time.
 Mortgages require you to pay interest, just like other loans.

-Debts: If you borrow too much money and are unable to pay it back, there are options.
+- Debts: If you borrow too much money and are unable to pay it back, there are options.
 You can declare bankruptcy, which wipes your financial slate clean but negatively impacts your credit for many years.
-If you own a home, the lender may also foreclose on your property (take it away) in order to make their money back.
+If you own a home, the lender may also foreclose on your property (take it away) to get their money back.

 Financial investing (grades 9-12)

-Diversification and short-term investments: Shorter-term investments will have lower rates of return than long-term.
-It is important to diversify and invest in different types of financial assets instead of all into one to lower investment risk.
+- Diversification and short-term investments: Shorter-term investments will have lower rates of return than long-term.
+It’s important to diversify and invest in different types of financial assets to lower your investment risk.

 Protecting and insuring (grades 9-12)

-Probability: Probability – or the likelihood that an event will occur – is what determines a person’s insurance costs.
-It is also what you should consider when determining what types of insurance (and how much of it) you’ll need.
+- Probability: Probability – or the likelihood that an event will occur – is what determines a person’s insurance costs.
+It’s also what you should consider when determining what types of insurance (and how much of it) you’ll need.

 Encouraging children to learn financial lessons now can pay huge dividends later – no matter what age they might be.
-Use these resources and lessons to guide your child’s financial education and give them the foundation they need to build strong credit, achieve their financial goals and enjoy ample opportunities as they become adults.
+Use these resources and lessons to guide your child’s financial education and give them the foundation they need to build strong credit, achieve their goals and enjoy ample financial opportunities as adults.